Table of Contents

 Typically, the airlines offer this Wi-Fi as a paid service.
 But with packages designed for everything from checking your emails to streaming movies, it can be money well spent for a full internet experience.
 These Wi-Fi services are more common on long haul flights than short-haul.
 But it'll likely be those transcontinental trips that will leave you preferring to binge on a series than watching the time.

 Using the plane's Wi-Fi could even allow you to make phone calls using the Voice over Internet Protocol, enabling software like WhatsApp and Skype to function.
 Before you do this, it's best to check your airline's policy since even if the connectivity makes it possible, some airlines prohibit phone conversations to minimize nuisance.

 If your flight doesn't offer Wi-Fi or if you don't like the prices, remember that by putting your phone or tablet in airplane mode, you're only stopping the radio signal while everything else continues to function.
 If you've, for example, saved some movies to your phone or have some work on it that you need to do, airplane mode will make that accessible on a plane.

 We've learned that when exploring whether you can use your phone on a plane, the answer can be ultimately simplified down to yes, as long as your phone is in airplane mode.

-Airplane mode stops your phone's telephony signal because of its effect on cell towers and the plane's equipment, but importantly that it's unlikely to endanger anyone if forgotten.
+Airplane mode stops your phone's cellular signal because of its effect on cell towers and the plane's equipment, but importantly, it's unlikely to endanger anyone if forgotten.

 Join the newsletter to receive the latest updates in your inbox.